Meena Kumari: Shama-Sushma Film Awards

-Honors and tributes
+Tributes and honors

 On the day that Kumari died, her 1952 film Baiju Bawra was re-released at Bombay's Super cinema, drawing a full audience, which wept copiously while remembering the actress.
 Shortly after her death, fellow actress Nargis wrote a personal essay in an Urdu magazine – Shama, titled "Meena – Maut Mubarak Ho" (Congratulations on your death Meena).
 In October 1973, she also established the Meena Kumari Memorial for the Blind in her memory and was the chairman of this trust.
 In 1979, Meena Kumari Ki Amar Kahaani (The immortal story of Meena Kumari), a film dedicated to the late actress was released.
 It was directed by Sohrab Modi and featured exclusive interviews of various film personalities, such as Raj Kapoor and Rajendra Kumar.
 The music for the film was composed by Khayyam.
 The following year, Shaira (alternatively titled Sahira) (Poetess) was released.
 It was a short documentary about Kumari and was directed by S Sukh Dev along with Gulzar.
 This documentary was produced by Kanta Sukhdev.
 A postal stamp of face value 500 paise was issued in her honour on 13 February 2011 by India Post.